-The NHIS review area contained one listing for Loggerhead Shrike (Lanius Iudovicianus)18 and one listing for Henlow's Sparrow (Ammodramus henslowii)19 within the vicinity of the project limits in the late 1990's (west and northwest of the project limits, respectively).
+The NHIS review area contained one listing for Loggerhead Shrike (Lanius Iudovicianus) and one listing for Henlow's Sparrow (Ammodramus henslowii) within the vicinity of the project limits in the late 1990's (west and northwest of the project limits, respectively).
 Both bird species require grassland habitat with specific characteristics.
 Loggerhead Shrikes use grassy open areas with scattered trees and shrubs such as grassy roadsides.
 Henlow's Sparrow require grasslands with sufficient litter layer and herbaceous stems for perching.
 Although neither species has been identified within the project limits, there are approximately 2 acres of brush/grassland vegetation within the project limits which could provide marginal habitat for both species (shown in Figure 8).
 If present; the habitat modified by the project would be minimal and is not considered critical or high quality habitat for either species.
+Mitigation measures to avoid potential species impacts are discussed in Section 13d.

-The NHIS review area contained one listing for Louisiana Broomrape (Orobanche ludoviciana var. ludoviciana)20 documented in Dry Barrens Prairie (Southern) native plant community type located approximately 100 feet southwest of the project limits along the Union Pacific Rail corridor.
-The project is not anticipated to affect the plant community nor the species.
-As the project proceeds into final design, the City would coordinate with the DNR to determine whether any measures are warranted to minimize potential impacts if present.
+The NHIS review area contained one listing for Louisiana Broomrape (Orobanche ludoviciana var. ludoviciana) documented in Dry Barrens Prairie (Southern) native plant community type located approximately 100 feet southwest of the project limits along the Union Pacific Rail corridor.
+While the mapped native plant community would be avoided, it's proximity to the project limits warrant a rare plant survey for the project limits to verify the whether or not Louisiana Broomrape or other rare plant species exist in the project footprint.
+As the project proceeds into final design, the City would coordinate with the DNR to conduct the survey and determine whether any measures are warranted to minimize potential impacts if present.

-The NHIS review area contained one listing for White Wild Indigo (Baptisia lactea var. lacteal)21 documented north of the project limits.
+The NHIS review area contained one listing for White Wild Indigo (Baptisia lactea var. lacteal) documented north of the project limits.
 The status of species is of state special concern.
 White Wild Indigo is most often found in mesic tall grass prairie remnants.
 Due to the disturbed nature of the project limits (i.e. history of agriculture and development), it is not anticipated that this species exists within the project limits; therefore, species impact is not anticipated.